RetroDECK/ES-DE/INSTALL-DEV.md

         <!-- This is an example for Windows.
 The .exe extension is optional and both forward slashes and backslashes are allowed as
         directory separators.
 As there is no standardized installation directory structure for this operating system, the %EMUPATH% variable is used here to find the cores relative to the RetroArch binary.
-The emulator binary must be in the PATH environmental variable or otherwise the complete path to the retroarch.exe file needs to be defined.
+The emulator binary must be in the PATH environment variable or otherwise the complete path to the retroarch.exe file needs to be defined.
 Batch scripts (.bat) are also supported. -->
         <command>retroarch.exe -L %EMUPATH%\cores\snes9x_libretro.dll %ROM%</command>